ESAP-Smartwatch/esap-smartwatch.github.io/docs/about.md

 ---
 layout: page
 navname: About
+title: About ESAP Smartwatch
+description: Learn about our mission to create an accessible, educational platform for embedded systems and wearable technology.
 ---

-# About {{ site.serverName }}

-The ESAP Smartwatch project is an open-source initiative by the Embedded Systems @ Purdue team to create a fully functional, customizable smartwatch with health tracking capabilities.
+The ESAP Smartwatch project is an **open-source initiative** by the Embedded Systems @ Purdue team to create a fully functional, customizable smartwatch with health tracking capabilities.

-## Project Goals
+## 🎯 Project Goals

 Our mission is to provide an accessible, educational platform for learning about:
 - Embedded systems design and development